DilysT/Nutrition_Website_FE/README.md

 ### **Option 1: Frontend Only**

-1. Open the `App.js` file and **comment out the authentication check**.
+1. Open the `App.js` file and **clear out the authentication check**.
 This will allow you to access the Dashboard directly without logging in.

 3. Start the application using the command below: npm start